MikeBarcl/mikebarcl.github.io/_posts/2018-08-15-wedding-photos.md

 ---
 layout: post
-title: Mike and Sylv's Wedding phots
+title: Mike and Sylv's Wedding photos
 ---
 a page to add a few favourite photos and links to the full sets
 ---